equinor/radix-operator/README.md

 #### Operator helm chart

 For changes to the chart the same procedure applies as for changes to the code.
 For development/staging we need to deploy from `master` branch while for production we need to deploy from `release` branch.
 We should not merge to `release` branch before QA has passed.
+We should never release Helm chart to `playground` or `prod` cluster, as this is now completely handled by Flux operator.
+If we want to test chart changes we need to disable Flux operator in the development cluster and use the following proceedure to release the chart into the cluster:

 ```
-1. Go to cluster inside correct subscription
+1. Go to development cluster
 2. git checkout <branch>
-3. make helm-upgrade-operator-chart ENVIRONMENT=prod|dev (will package and push to ACR)
-4. make deploy-via-helm ENVIRONMENT=prod|dev (will release latest version of helm chart in ACR to cluster)
+3. make helm-up ENVIRONMENT=dev (will release latest version of helm chart in ACR to cluster)
 ```

 ### Updating RadixApplication CRD